 "Demand from industry completely outstrips supply, and that demand is not slowing," explained Mark Hoffman, Dean of Engineering at UNSW.
 "In fact, it has doubled in the past decade."

-The recruitment industry can be a difficult market to break into and that’s why Progressive Global Energy (GE) has made serious investments over the last 18 months to improve our training programs for new employees.
+The recruitment industry can be a difficult market to break into and that’s why Progressive Global Energy (GE) - part of the SThree group, has made serious investments over the last 18 months to improve our training programs for new employees.
 Our new training program assists rookie recruiters in getting up to speed.
 As a rookie you’ll spend your first few months gaining a deep understanding of how to recruit, while also acquiring a high level of knowledge across a given industry.

 At Progressive GE, our success depends on the fact that we know the industries in which we work inside and out.
 It also depends on the fact that we invest in our people, at whatever stage they are at, in their career.
 Read on to find out about one such case.